 Stages 1 – 4 set out above are expected to be completed within 90 days of filing where possible and the trial process is expected to be conducted promptly and if possible without the need for traditional trial (which results in delays).

 The process is expected to and has to date, produced expeditious and effective results in matters which are simple and have asset pools which are not conducive to lengthy delays in the Court system which would result in the asset pool being eroded by significant legal fees.

 Of course the process requires practitioners and parties who are focused on resolution and focusing on the big picture rather than the small minute details.

 How can OMB Family Law help?

-At OMB Family Law our focus is on prompt and efficient resolution of matters which result in parties exiting the Family Law system without lengthy delays.
+At OMB Solicitors our focus is on prompt and efficient resolution of matters which result in parties exiting the Family Law system without lengthy delays.
 With strategic and pragmatic advice we will guide you through your property settlement matter and recommend the use of the PPP500 where appropriate and necessary.